bairblog/bairblog.github.io/_posts/2021-11-19-trajectory-transformer.md

 <p>
     Because the planning procedure only uses the $Q$-function as a way to filter promising sequences, it is not as prone to local inaccuracies in value predictions as policy-extraction-based methods like <a href="https://arxiv.org/abs/2006.04779">CQL</a> and <a href="https://arxiv.org/abs/2110.06169">IQL</a>.
-    However, it still benefits from the temporal compositionality of dynamic programming and planning, so outperforms return-conditioning approaches, like the <a href="https://arxiv.org/abs/2106.01345">Decision Transformer</a>, that rely more on complete demonstrations.
+    However, it still benefits from the temporal compositionality of dynamic programming and planning, so outperforms return-conditioning approaches that rely more on complete demonstrations.
 </p>

 <p>